The DSRU conducts drug utilisation studies to examine the distribution and use of drugs in the general population.

-Drug utilisation studies can form an important part of the risk management plan for a product, enabling the following information to be captured from real life clinical practice:
+Our drug utilisation studies include those that form part of risk management plans and use a range of data sources, enabling the following information to be captured from real-world use:

 - Characteristics of users